Quit Smoking Success Rates by Method

 What the Data Says About Relapse

-Understanding relapse patterns is crucial because quitting isn’t a single event — it’s a process that often involves setbacks.
+Understanding relapse patterns matters because quitting isn’t a single event — it’s a process that often involves setbacks.

 The data also shows that a lapse (one cigarette) doesn’t have to become a relapse (return to smoking).
-Studies by Shiffman et al. (2006) in Journal of Consulting and Clinical Psychology found that approximately 50% of people who have a single lapse do not go on to relapse fully — especially if they have a plan for how to respond to a slip.
+Studies by Shiffman et al. (2006) in Journal of Consulting and Clinical Psychology found that approximately 50% of people who have a single lapse do not go on to relapse fully, especially if they have a plan for how to respond to a slip.
+Having that plan in advance is one concrete thing counseling can provide.

 Practical Recommendations Based on the Evidence